nayefahmad/streambook/README.md

 - I can't seem to run `streambook convert example.py` without first running `streambook run example.py`(which fails, but creates example.notebook.py, and then allows the next command to run).

+- I think at some point I had to install Rust?
+From here [https://rustup.rs/](https://rustup.rs/)

 - Here's the error I get when running `streambook run example.py`: